Model-based clustering in simple hypergraphs through a stochastic blockmodel: Computational details on the algorithm's implementation

 In order to provide an efficient implementation, the whole estimation algorithm is implemented in {\bf\CC} language using the \texttt{Armadillo} library for linear algebra.
 Moreover the implementation is made available in \texttt{R} by means of the \texttt{R} packages \texttt{Rcpp} \citep{Rcpp1, Rcpp2} and \texttt{RcppArmadillo} \citep{RcppArmadillo}.
 In the following we consider some of the most relevant computational details.

 \paragraph{Dealing with heavy computational cost.} Dealing with very large data structures, the main drawback of the proposed algorithm is the intensive computational effort, in terms of both execution time needed to converge and required memory space.
 The most outstanding example regards the computation of the products $\tau_{i_1q_1} \cdots \tau_{i_mq_m}$, required both in the \texttt{VE}-Step (see Proposition \ref{prop:VEstep}, for $\tau_{iq}$) and in the \texttt{M}-Step (see Proposition \ref{prop:Mstep}, for $\Bqm$).
 The huge computational cost of this calculation derives from the large number of potential unordered node tuples even for rather small values of $n$ and $m$; indeed $| \mathcal{V}^{(m)} | = \binom{n}{m}$.
 A first possibility is to compute all the products $\tau_{i_1q_1} \cdots \tau_{i_m q_m}$ in a recursive manner at the beginning of each \texttt{VEM} iteration and to store them in a matrix.
-Although this is actually very beneficial for the computational time, the resulting matrix is huge, having number of rows and columns equal to $\binom{n}{m}$ and $\binom{Q+m-1}{m}$ respectively.
-The result is a structure that is intractable except for very small values of $n$, $Q$, and (especially) $m$.
+Although this is actually very beneficial for the computational time, the resulting matrix is huge, having number of rows and columns equal to $\binom{n}{m}$ and $Q^m$ respectively.
 Taking into account that every element requires 8 bytes, we report some examples in Table \ref{tab:size_prod}, in order to better clarify the magnitude of the quantity to store.
 Stated the impossibility to store a matrix of such size, the computation of the required products $\tau_{i_1q_1} \cdots \tau_{i_mq_m}$ is implemented directly inside the \texttt{VE}- and \texttt{M}-Steps through nested loops; this process involves an important increase in the computing times, but on the other hand requires a minimal amount of memory.
 To handle the slowness of the computation, both the \texttt{VE}-Step and the \texttt{M}-Step are efficiently implemented in parallel through the \texttt{RcppParallel} package \citep{RcppParallel}.

 \paragraph{Floating point underflow.} Another crucial aspect is the possible occurrence of numerical instability deriving from the multiplication of many small values in the computation of $\widehat{\tau}_{iq}$.
 A simple remedy is provided by the calculation of $\log\widehat{\tau}_{iq}$ instead of $\widehat{\tau}_{iq}$.
 So, denoting $b_{iq}=\log(\hat \tau_{iq})-c_i$, we compute $\hat \tau_{iq}$ relying on